pilegard/cogfoundations/docs/05-ltm.md

 <div class="figure" style="text-align: center">
 <img src="images/ch5/fig2.jpg" alt="Types of long-term memory." width="60%" />
-<p class="caption">(\#fig:fig2)Types of long-term memory.</p>
+<p class="caption">(\#fig:fig5.2)Types of long-term memory.</p>
 </div>

 Your own experiences taking tests will probably lead you to agree with the scientific research finding that recall is more difficult than recognition.
 Recall, such as required on essay tests, involves two steps: first generating an answer and then determining whether it seems to be the correct one.
 Recognition, as on multiple-choice test, only involves determining which item from a list seems most correct [@Haist1992].
 Although they involve different processes, recall and recognition memory measures tend to be correlated.
-Students who do better on a multiple-choice exam will also, by and large, do better on an essay exam (Bridgeman & Morgan, 1996).
+Students who do better on a multiple-choice exam will also, by and large, do better on an essay exam [@Bridgeman1996].

 A third way of measuring memory is known as relearning (Nelson, 1985).
 Measures of [relearning] (or savings) *assess how much more quickly information is processed or learned when it is studied again after it has already been learned but then forgotten*.
 If you have taken some French courses in the past, for instance, you might have forgotten most of the vocabulary you learned.
 But if you were to work on your French again, you’d learn the vocabulary much faster the second time around.
 Relearning can be a more sensitive measure of memory than either recall or recognition because it allows assessing memory in terms of “how much” or “how fast” rather than simply “correct” versus “incorrect” responses.
 Relearning also allows us to measure memory for procedures like driving a car or playing a piano piece, as well as memory for facts and figures.

 ## Implicit Memory {-}

 While explicit memory consists of the things that we can consciously report that we know, implicit memory refers to knowledge that we cannot consciously access.
 However, implicit memory is nevertheless exceedingly important to us because it has a direct effect on our behavior.
 [Implicit memory] refers to *the influence of experience on behavior, even if the individual is not aware of those influences*.
-As you can see in \@ref(fig:fig2), “Types of Memory,” there are three general types of implicit memory: procedural memory, classical conditioning effects, and priming.
+As you can see in \@ref(fig:fig5.2), “Types of Memory,” there are three general types of implicit memory: procedural memory, classical conditioning effects, and priming.

 [Procedural memory] refers to our often *unexplainable knowledge of how to do things*.
 When we walk from one place to another, speak to another person in English, dial a cell phone, or play a video game, we are using procedural memory.
 Procedural memory allows us to perform complex tasks, even though we may not be able to explain to others how we do them.
 There is no way to tell someone how to ride a bicycle; a person has to learn by doing it.
 The idea of implicit memory helps explain how infants are able to learn.
 The ability to crawl, walk, and talk are procedures, and these skills are easily and efficiently developed while we are children despite the fact that as adults we have no conscious memory of having learned them.